 This account consists of cost of crude oil purchased by the Group from SKKMIGAS and Pertamina.
-There were no purchases from a single vendor which exceeded 10% of revenues for the years ended December 31, 2012 and 2011, except for the purchase from Synergia Trading Pte Ltd in 2011 representing to 15.24% of total Group revenues.
+There were no purchases from a single vendor which exceeded 10% of revenues for the years ended March 31, 2013 and December 31, 2012.